 Firmament Wars is an multiplayer realtime strategy game developed by Neverworks Games, an independent browser game development company.
 Firmament Wars became available on Steam via Early Access on July 23rd, 2018.
 Firmament Wars is scheduled for full release on Steam for Windows on August 8th, 2018.

 Development originally started in February 2016.
 It was initially conceived as a turn-based strategy game.
 As the idea evolved, the decision was made to make the gameplay unfold in real-time which meant that players would not have to wait for their turns.
 Instead, player actions are constrained by resources which accumulate over time.
+Check out official trailer for Firmament Wars below:

 Before the game begins, players start in the lobby where players may choose from seven different governments, each of which has four distinct attributes.
 Once the host has started the game, a countdown begins, the screen fades, and all players transition to the game.